tuic-protocol/tuic/README.md

     - Optional 0-RTT connection handshake
     - Connection migration

-Fully-detailed TUIC protocol specification can be found in [SPEC.md](https://github.com/EAimTY/tuic/blob/dev/SPEC.md)
+Fully-detailed TUIC protocol specification can be found in [SPEC.md](https://github.com/tuic-protocol/tuic/blob/master/SPEC.md)

-## Overview

-There are 4 crates provided in this repository:

-- **[tuic](https://github.com/EAimTY/tuic/tree/dev/tuic)** - Library.
-The protocol itself, protocol & model abstraction, synchronous / asynchronous marshalling
-- **[tuic-quinn](https://github.com/EAimTY/tuic/tree/dev/tuic-quinn)** - Library.
-A thin layer on top of [quinn](https://github.com/quinn-rs/quinn) to provide functions of TUIC
-- **[tuic-server](https://github.com/EAimTY/tuic/tree/dev/tuic-server)** - Binary.
-Minimalistic TUIC server implementation as a reference
-- **[tuic-client](https://github.com/EAimTY/tuic/tree/dev/tuic-client)** - Binary.
-Minimalistic TUIC client implementation as a reference

 ## License

-Code in this repository is licensed under [GNU General Public License v3.0](https://github.com/EAimTY/tuic/blob/dev/LICENSE)
+Code in this repository is licensed under [GNU General Public License v3.0](https://github.com/tuic-protocol/tuic#GPL-3.0-1-ov-file)

 However, the concept of the TUIC protocol is license-free.
 You can implement, modify, and redistribute the protocol without any restrictions, even for commercial use